Community-Programmer/FinTechForge/README.md

 ## 🤝 Contributing

 ❤️ Contribute and be part of our growing community!!
 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get started.
 You can also explore:
 - 🌟`good first issue`
 - 🚨  `help wanted`
-- 💬 Join the discussion tab
+- 💬 Join the Discussions tab on GitHub

 ---

 ## 📢 Community & Support

-"The only source of knowledge is experience." 🌱
+**The only source of knowledge is experience.** 🌱

 If you need help or want to engage with the community, please visit:

 - 🗨️ [GitHub Discussions](https://github.com/Community-Programme/FinTechForge/discussions)
 - 🐞 [Raise an Issue](https://github.com/Community-Programme/FinTechForge/issues)